-As mentioned, to claim or believe that there are two Sunna's, one of God and one of the prophet, is in fact to disbelieve the Quran.
+As mentioned, to claim or believe that there are two Sunna's, one of God and one of the Prophet, is in fact to disbelieve the Quranic words in 33:62.

-This verse decisively appoints the method by which the messenger is to arbitrate among the people.
-That method is the Quran.
-In all the Quran, there is never any mention of any other method or source.
+This verse decisively appoints the tool by which the messenger is to arbitrate among the people; this in our case is the Quran.
+In all the Quran, there is never any mention of any other tool or source.

-Having identified that the Law of God is contained in the Quran and nowhere else, it is the duty of every Muslim to obey it.
+Having established that the Law of God is contained in the Book of God and nowhere else, it is the duty of every Muslim to obey it.
 To worship God is to obey His Law, and to obey His Law is to obey the Quran.

 Act Six: Trust and Dependence

 Worshipping God is both in action and in conviction.
-The conviction expression of the act of Worship includes entrusting our whole lives with God, that is, in all areas of our livelihood and well-being.
-To entrust our whole lives with God is an expression of our acceptance of God's absolute authority and our belief that no one has any power that is independent of God.
-The act of trust and obedience is both an act of submission and worship.
+The conviction expression of worshipping God is in entrusting our lives to Him.
+This covers all aspects of our livelihood and well-being.
+To entrust our lives with God is an expression of our acceptance of God's absolute authority as well as our certainty that no one has any power that is independent of God.
+No one can harm or benefit us other than God.

-The trust and dependence on God is the trait of the firm believer.
+Trust and dependence on God is the trait of the sincere believer.
 The one who accomplishes that is well regarded and loved by God:

 Indeed God loves those who trust in Him:

 The fact that one cannot worship God without having absolute trust in Him is of paramount importance.
-This is evident from the fact that it is stressed in the very first Sura of the book:
+This is stressed in the very first Sura of the Book:

-The Quran also indicates that the devil has no authority over those who put their trust in God:
+The Quran also assures us that the devil has no authority over those who put their trust in God:

-But trust in God is not confined to our welfare in this life only but the highest level of trust is to trust in God's promise of the hereafter.
+Trust in God is not confined to our welfare in this life only; the highest level of trust is to trust in God's promise of the Hereafter.
 This calibre of trust requires a great deal of patience and an unshakable faith.
 Indeed this shall be well rewarded:

 Act Seven: Fear and Reverence

-As much as we are to love and adore God as much as we should fear and revere Him.
-Perhaps God demanded that of the believers since He knows that He created us with strengths and weaknesses.
-If we were morally perfect and had no flaws in us then the love of God would have been sufficient to direct us in the proper direction, but because we are prone to be influenced by both good and evil, the fear of God should act as a deterrent.
+As much as we are to love and adore God, we should also fear and revere Him equally as much.
+Perhaps God demanded this of the believers since He knows that He created us with strengths and weaknesses.
+If we were morally perfect and had no flaws in us then the love of God would have been sufficient to direct us to the Straight Path, but because we are prone to be influenced by both good and evil (91:7-8), the fear of God acts as a much needed deterrent.

-Another reason that justifies the fear of God is that His wrath and retribution are awesome.
-Whether we like the idea or not, surely God's retribution is to be feared.
+Another reason that justifies the fear of God is that His wrath and punishment are awesome.
+Whether we like the idea or not, God's wrath is to be feared.

-The concept of punishment and reward is proven to be the best method of achieving any goal.
-There are those who will complain saying, 'faith should not be built on fear', they are only being untruthful and arrogant.
-They only need to look around at any organized society in the world to see that the fear of punishment is the prime deterrent in curbing crime.
-Imagine if all people in a society were informed that from that particular moment there will be no punishment for crime and that the love of humanity should be sufficient for all of them to be law abiding citizens!
+2- Those who make the claim above are invariably motivated by arrogance as well as insincerity.
+They know quite well that the concept of 'punishment and reward' is used in any society as a deterrent in curbing crime.
+Imagine if all people in one society were informed that from that particular moment there will be no punishment for crime and that the love of humanity should be sufficient for all of them to be law abiding citizens!

 The following verses stress the importance of fearing God:

-"......the ones who fear their Lord though unseen and they are apprehensive of the Hour."
-21:49
+The reverent who fear their Lord though unseen and they are apprehensive of the Hour.
+21:48-49

-Though the fear of God without seeing Him is good indication of a strong faith, it is essentially more of an act of Worship.
-Consider the following example:
+The fear of God without seeing Him is a true indication of a strong faith as well as an act of Worship.